 I was so not a fan of oysters, that is, until I tried my first char-grilled oyster platter at Acme .
 Now, this oyster dish is a constant presence in all of my food filled dreams!
 This is definitely a place you have to put on your list of must-try restaurants.
 I always order 1 dozen oysters, a side of boo fries (french fries drenched with gravy), and a sweet tea.
 It’s amazing!

 Well, I knew writing this would make me hungry.
 I hope you feel inspired to book the next flight and eat your way through New Orleans.
-If you can’t get there soon enough the next best thing would be to find a creole restaurant near you!
-It’s Mardi Gras !
-Laissez les bons temps rouler!
+If you can’t get there soon enough the next best thing would be to find a New Orleans inspired restaurant near you!
+As they say in The Big Easy, “Laissez les bons temps rouler!”